 To avoid your new pet contracting contagious diseases from public places or other animals it is important that you do not socialize or walk your pet until their third vaccination at 12 weeks.

-Your new pet must be registered with your local council/ shire at 12 weeks of age, please endevour to contact your local council/ shire and complete this process.
+Your new pet must be registered with your local council/ shire at 12 weeks of age, please endeavor to contact your local council/ shire and complete this process.
 Registrations must be done yearly.

 We recommend treating your new pet for heart worm, there are many options in regards to the prevention of heart worm including tablets and injections, please see your chosen veterinary practitioner.

-It is important that your preventativley treat your new pet to avoid infestations of fleas as they are very easily caught and very easily spread.
+It is important that you regularly treat your new pet to avoid infestations of fleas as they are very easily caught and very easily spread.
 There are many great options including tablets (oral) or liquids that are applied to the skin/coat of the animal.
 Please speak to your veterinarian about which option will best suit you.
 We use Simparica For Dogs to treat out dogs.

 Intestinal worms are very easily caught and spread so treating your new pet is important.
 There are many great options most of which will be administered in tablet form monthly.
 Please speak to your chosen veterinarian about which options suit you best.